arcana-academy/academiaarcana/SECURITY.md

 Security reports will be reviewed and investigated before any public disclosure.
 The maintainers aim to acknowledge reports within 7 days when practical and will coordinate disclosure after the vulnerability has been validated and an appropriate remediation path has been established.

-Please do not include passwords, API keys, service-role keys, database credentials, personal data, or other sensitive information in the report unless they are necessary to demonstrate the vulnerability.
+Please do not include passwords, API keys, service-role keys, database credentials, personal data, or other sensitive information in the report.
+Redact sensitive values, revoke any exposed credentials, and describe or safely reproduce the issue without submitting the sensitive data.

 ## Security Response